hyphanet/plugin-WebOfTrust/STYLE.md

 For further details on Git usage see the [Git](#git) section below.
 (This part here is a separate section to stress its importance.)

+## Development environment

+- Usage of the Eclipse IDE is recommended to keep the style coherent.
+  Eclipse project configuration files are shipped in the repository.
+  See [the README](/README.md) for how to use them.

 ## Layout

 - Line length limit is 100 characters.